 While there are many potential benefits to this flexible style of team structure, there are some circumstances where it is not ideal.
 These include:

-- Where the initiative demands autonomy and long-term focus and commitment.
-In this situation, a dedicated team structure with a permanent assignment may be optimal.
+- Longer-term projects: In this situation, a dedicated team structure with a permanent assignment may be optimal.

-- Where an individual's skills are mission-critical to a particular function and sharing this individual would materially or dangerously reduce the effectiveness of the function.
+- Where one employee bears the heavy load: In situations where one employee's skills are mission-critical to a particular function, sharing this individual may materially or dangerously reduce the effectiveness of the function.

 Varieties of Matrix Management Styles